microsoft/WhatTheHack/046-SAPAppModernization/Student/00-prereqs.md

 In this challenge we'll be setting up all the tools we will need to complete our challenges.

 - Every team should have an Azure subscription with $650 credit.
-Any team member can share his/her subscription with other members by providing contributor access to other team members.
+Any team member can share a subscription with other members by providing contributor access to other team members.
 - Each team also requires access to power platform.
 Atleast one team member should have [M365 E5 subscription](https://go.microsoft.com/fwlink/p/?LinkID=698279)  and add other team members temporarily during the hack.
 Each team member should have licenses Microsoft Power Apps plan 2 Trail, Microsoft power automate free and Microsoft 365 E5 developer.
 - [Challenge 1](./01-SAP-Auto-Deployment.md), the Participant will need an authorization to create or have a Service Principal with the Contributor Role, provided.
 - Challenge 1, one of the participants will require access to the [SAP Cloud Appliance Library](https://cal.sap.com) with an appropriate S-User linked to their subscription.